SumoLogic/sumologic-documentation/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/trust-login-source.md

 ### Vendor configuration

-The Trust Login Source requires authentication with a bearer token associated with ApiToken.
+The Trust Login Source requires authentication with a bearer token associated with an API Token.

 ### Source configuration